danperks/Screeny/README.md

 ## Usage

 To use the program regularly, just run Screeny.py and everything should work fine.
+You should get an icon in your taskbar, which you can right click to access all the features.
+At some point I'll update this with screenshots and might make a better version in C++ or something more efficient.
 Let me know with a Issue if you find an issue.